 David Fraser

 David Fraser (2005 [1993]) is the first scholar to have systematically applied jurisprudential thinking to a particular sport: cricket.
 And Fraser talks about ‘cricket jurisprudence’.
 He writes: ‘cricket offers examples of how legality, ethics and moral judgements inform all our lives and our daily social practices’ (2005: xi).
 He provides an interpretation of rules and incidents based on his legal training.
 A lot of it will only be of interest to cricket enthusiasts, but there are also important general reflections on the jurisprudence of sport.
 For example, Fraser’s (2005: 70) take on the spirit of the game is illuminating.
 He states that there cannot be a ‘complete codification of the spirit of the game’, because it is an ethical, deontological code.
 The spirit of the game manifests itself through ‘the democratic rule-making process of playing the game’, and part of this is: interpretation, application and modification.
 Fraser argues that the code, developed over centuries, is voluntary.
 Its guiding value would be diminished if it were to be set in stone.
 It would be a mistake to incorporate ‘law and equity’, because the latter would then lose its ‘separate existence as normatively binding’.
-As a result, the character of cricket would change, and the idea of ‘not cricket’ would be reduced to ‘a violation of a written legal prescription’.
+As a result, the character of cricket would change, and the idea of ‘not cricket’ would be reduced to ‘a violation of a written legal prescription’ (Fraser 2005: 70).

 Furthermore, Fraser (2005: 5), just like Anna di Giandomenico (in Imbrišević 2023: 42), recognises the role of Hans Kelsen’s basic norm (Grundnorm) in sport.
 Kelsen, in his Pure Theory of Law (1934), propounded the idea of a basic norm for law, from which all other norms of a legal system are derived.
 It is an original authorising norm that is not authorised by any other norm.
 Di Giandomenico has identified this Grundnorm in sport as fair play.
 She points out that this basic norm in sport has an ethical character, whereas legal systems can be devoid of morality (the separation thesis of legal positivism).